 top of page

-When we think about enriching a horse’s environment, we often imagine stall toys or boredom busters.
-While these can be part of the solution, true enrichment goes much deeper.
-Beyond food and water, inside a stall can be pretty dull and baren.
-Without a proper boredom outlet, horses can develop stress, frustration, and even stereotypic behaviors like cribbing or weaving.
-Research has shown that horses in enriched environments display significantly fewer stereotypic behaviors compared to those in standard housing.
-One study found that horses in traditional hospital stalls averaged 27 minutes of stereotypic behavior per day, whereas those in enriched stalls averaged only one minute daily.
-That’s a huge difference in mental well-being, simply by providing an environment that better supports their needs.
+When we think about enriching a horse’s environment, we often picture stall toys or boredom busters.
+While these can help, true enrichment goes deeper.
+Beyond food and water, a stall can feel dull and bare.
+Horses need ways to cope with boredom.
+Without these, they might feel stressed or frustrated.
+This can lead to habits like cribbing or weaving.
+Horses in enriched environments show fewer stereotypic behaviors than those in standard stalls.
+One study found that horses in regular hospital stalls displayed about 27 minutes of stereotypic behavior daily.
+In contrast, those in enriched stalls showed just one minute.
+That’s a significant boost to their mental well-being.
+It comes from creating an environment that meets their needs.
 So, how do we provide meaningful enrichment to keep a stabled horse happy?
 First, we must understand what natural horse behavior looks like.

 Why Stall Enrichment Matters